 Maneadero is backed by small mountain ranges and its proximity to the Pacific Ocean and a warm Mediterranean latitude create mild year-round weather.

 In 2000, Claire Wagner finished bible school at Peace River Bible Institute.
-That was the year that Claire received her calling to missions work, and both Wayne and Claire had already chosen to serve God in whatever way that He called them to.
+It was then, Claire received her calling to missions work.
+Both Wayne and Claire had already chosen to serve God in whatever way that He called them to, so the direction was clear.
 They attended Mission Fest in Edmonton, Alberta and as a result by 2002 they were volunteering at an Orphanage in Baja, Mexico.

 May 2009 saw the Wagner’s beginning a new journey of serving our God in another needy area of Mexico: Maneadero, Ensenada, Baja California.
 This location is just about two hours south of San Diego, CA, where they were called to start a much needed daycare ministry.
 By faith and trusting in the Lord, they started this daycare by the end of August.
-By faith we know that God has been and will continue to provide for all of their needs.
+By faith they continue to trust God as they serve Him.

 If you would like to sponsor one of these volunteers, please contact us for more information.